 BACK

-In Design & Visual Communication, design, designing, and design thinking is explored and expressed through visual communication and is informed by design heritage.
+In Design & Visual Communication, design, designing, and design thinking are explored and expressed through visual communication, informed by an understanding of design heritage.

-In DVC, students learn primarily about three-dimensional design, develop their practice of designing, and develop their design thinking in the context of spatial (architectural) and product (industrial) design.
+In DVC, students explore the world of three-dimensional design, developing their creative practice and design thinking within the contexts of spatial (architectural) and product (industrial) design.

-Learning in DVC focuses on the inter-related fields of design thinking, design heritage, and visual communication.
+Learning in DVC is centred around three interconnected fields: design thinking, design heritage, and visual communication.

-• Visual communication is the presenting of the action of design thinking, design narratives, and outcomes, using representation and presentation skills and techniques.
+• Visual communication is the presentation of design thinking, narratives, and outcomes using a range of representation and presentation techniques.

 DVC not only provides a creative outlet for students, but also enables our visions to be drawn and shape the world around us.
 Personally, it offers a means of exploring the relationship between functionality and aesthetics in the context of three-dimensional design.
 DVC will provide me with the opportunity to explore design and architecture, and especially open pathways within the industry.